AJGreaves/portrait-artist/testing.md

     5. Reduce and expand width of window to verify that each row of gallery images behave and centre the way expected, and that the grid of images looks good on all device widths.

 4. Call to action buttons:
-    1. Repeat verification steps done for call to action buttons on about page.
+    1. Repeat verification steps done for call to action buttons on About page.

 5. Footer:
     1. Footer code is identical on all html pages.
 Testing already completed.